notaryproject/notary/docs/command_reference.md

 # Notary Command Reference

 ## Terminology Reference
 1. **GUN**: Notary uses Globally Unique Names (GUNs) to identify trusted collections.
+Note that `<GUN>` can take on arbitrary values, but when working with Docker Content Trust they are structured like `<domain>/<account>/<repository>`.
+For example `docker.io/library/alpine` for the [Docker Library Alpine image](https://hub.docker.com/r/library/alpine).
-2. **Target**: Notary refers to the files the framework is used to distribute as "target files".
+2. **Target**: A target refers to a file in a to be distributed as part of a trusted collection.
 Target files are opaque to the framework.
 Whether target files are packages containing multiple files, single text files, or executable binaries is irrelevant to Notary.
-3. **Trusted Collection**: A trusted collection is a set of target files of interest to the application.
+3. **Trusted Collection**: A trusted collection is a set of target files of interest.
 4. **Notary Repository**: A notary repository refers to the set of signed metadata files that describe a trusted collection.
 5. **Key roles**:
     - **Root**: The root role delegates trust to specific keys trusted for all other top-level roles used in the system.